-Investing time not only in making sure your website looks great, and is a true representation of your business, but also ensuring it has a great user experience and offers real value will greatly increase the chance that visitors will buy from you and not from one of your competitors.
+Investing time not only in making sure your website looks great and is a true representation of your business, but also ensuring it has a great user experience and offers real value, will greatly increase the chances that visitors will buy from you and not from a competitor.

 2. Better communicate your offering